 These three port valves are the greywater industry standard.
 Besides being well-made, lifetime-lubricated, and guaranteed never to leak or break, they have the huge advantage that you can unscrew the face plate and turn it to make any of the three ports the "inlet."

 The face plate can also be removed for cleaning out the valve or to snake any clog nearby.

 They last a long time.
-We suggest you use no hub connectors or glue them with silicone sealer so they can be reused if you want to change the geometry of your plumbing in the future.
+We suggest you use "no-hub connectors" if there is space, or glue them with silicone sealer if there is not, so they can be reused if you want to change the geometry of your plumbing in the future.

 The valves can be operated remotely and/or automatically with a motor actuator (we don't handle these; they are quite expensive).